|Best for YouTube beginners (Windows)||NCH VideoPad||SEE IT||

 Adobe Premiere Rush is a simple and intuitive editing app designed for on-the-go YouTubers.
 By trimming away some of the more esoteric features found on Premiere Pro, it allows content creators to edit and post videos quickly—whether they’re on macOS, Windows, iOS, or Android.

-Moving clips to the timeline from the bin is a one-button process, and from there you can cut, trim, clip, or move pieces around at will.
+Moving clips to the timeline from the bin is a one-button process, and then you can cut, trim, clip, or move pieces around at will.
 Premiere Rush features a title creator with useful, customizable templates, and can import and overlay photos and graphics.
 Speed tools create drama, and the color corrector includes templates for fast fixes—creators who want a specific look can tweak parameters all day long.
-Audio is just a click away, and Premiere Rush has access to Adobe’s library of music tracks if you need them.
+Audio is just a click away, and Premiere Rush can access Adobe’s library of music tracks if you need them.

 Premiere Rush tailors its output to social media use and can change aspect ratios to 1:1, 16:9, 9:16, or 4:5 in just a few clicks.
-Hit all your social media sites without having to fiddle around too much with settings.
+Hit all your social media sites without fiddling around too much with settings.

-The app’s ability to share projects with Adobe Premiere Pro makes it a great tool for tweaking bigger projects when you’re away from home.
+The app’s ability to share projects with Adobe Premiere Pro makes it a great tool for tweaking bigger projects while away from home.
 Or, if you want to attack your video with more, send it to the desktop.

 YouTubers who already subscribe to Adobe Creative Cloud or Premiere Pro can download Premiere Rush immediately and at no additional cost.
 Otherwise, you’ll need to purchase a subscription to take advantage of all the features.